Andreaytm/Stream2_Project/README.md

-# Stream 2 Project - Campaign for DonorsChoose
+# Stream 2 Project - Donations Dashboard

 ## Overview

-### About the DonorsChoose
+### About Donations Dashboard

+The project was created to put my learning into practice of creating meaningful interactive data visualisation with use of NoSQL databases -MongoDB to store and query data, Python to build a web server to interact with MongoDB and d3.js, dc.js, crossfilter.js and queue.js in building interactive charts.

-*Please note this is a fictional scenario of producing a website to increase donations for DonorsChoose.
+*"Please note this is a fictional scenario of producing a website to increase donations for DonorsChoose.
-Dashboard information was randomly selected to produce a snapshot of the effects of donors donations on student lives.*
+Dashboard information was randomly selected to produce a snapshot of the effects of donors donations on student lives."*

-The website is a responsive with an interactive graphical dashboard on the education statistics of several US States to highlight the impact and improvements made from donations on the education system.
-Additional pages have been created to highlight aims and impact *(also created)* of the donations and a page that links to DonorsChoose to connect the user with the charity.
+The website is a responsive website which displays an interactive graphical dashboard on the education statistics of a number of US States which was used to highlight the impact and improvements made from donations on the education system.

+Additional pages have been created to highlight aims and impact *(also created)* of the donations and pages that link to DonorsChoose to connect the user with the charity, should they wish to donate or volunteer.

+Users can navigate pages to read about the summarised work of DonorsChoose.org and learn from filtering and interaction with the graphs what are the statistics and the impact of the donations to children, classrooms and teachers in US states.

 ## Features
 - General Site Navigation